 As the name implies, Flex ringette is the most flexible option for youths and adults.

 It allows athletes to stay in the game, play as part of a team and compete, while only having to commit to one game approximately every 7-10 days.

 They will also have the option of registering to participate in a tournament as an individual, a group of friends, or as an entire team.
 This model is already in place in adult ringette, more or less, in the form of the highly successful Ringette in the Rockies.
 The same approach, but age appropriate, will be made available for youth in Flex Ringette as deman dictates.

 Flex Ringette provides players the option of two shorter seasons (approximately 10 weeks each) rather than one long season.
 This is to help them fit other sports, school, work or other activities into their schedules.
 Athletes would be able to register for one or both seasons.

-Flex Ringette could also allow for broader age groups that what Classic Ringette would have to allow more flexibility for friends to play together and ensure that the Flex option is viable were there may be not enough demand to run teams according to the current age groups.
+Depending on the community and interest, Flex Ringette will allow for broader age groups than Classic Ringette for more flexibility for friends to play together and ensure that the Flex option is viable were there may be not enough demand to run teams according to the current age groups.

 - Flex is not drop in

-- Athletes expect 100% commitment of teammates (just like in Classic or Excellence) but to just less ringette than Classic or Excellence
+- The players expect 100% commitment of their teammates (just like in Classic or Excellence) but to just less ringette than Classic or Excellence

 - Athletes want two shorter seasons with option to register in one or both